djeanti/Renpy-compiler/README.md

 ---
 ## Usage / Installation

-Currently it's possible to select a Ren’Py file and a parser method to test, generating the AST object for the Renpy file.
+Currently it's possible to select a Ren’Py file and a parser method to test, generating the AST object for the Renpy file or generate a visual novel from a simplified renpy script.

 Please refer to the following documents to use this project:
-- src/INSTALL.MD : To install the required dependencies
+- INSTALL/INSTALL.MD : To install the required dependencies
 - Read the comments at the top of the file src/Test.py and modify as needed to test the desired parser method.

 ## Project Status